10 Best Books for Business Leaders Facing Financial Distress

 Dealing with diminishing profits, financial instability, or insolvency can seem overwhelming – that’s why finding reputable sources of business advice to learn from and to help guide strategic decisions can be a lifeline.

 Luckily there are hundreds of books you can turn to for sound guidance in times of financial crisis.
-Business owners equipped with respected financial advice and management guidance will be best positioned to lead their organization through financial hardship and back to stability.
+Business owners equipped with respected financial advice and management guidance will be best positioned to lead their organization through financial hardship and back to stability through improved financial performance.

 This handpicked collection of 10 books, written by business leaders across various industries, reveals proven strategies and tactics to revitalize a business in financial distress.
 Discover tips, learn rules, and follow guidance on managing critical matters such as poor financial performance, maxed-out credit, special loans, forbearance, insolvency, and bankruptcy.